MikeAustin71/errprefops/errpref/README.md

 ## More Examples

 For additional examples, clone and review the example project located in source code repository [errorPrefixExamples](https://github.com/MikeAustin71/errorPrefixExamples).
-This application contains a "Concurrency" example.
+This application also contains a "Concurrency" example.